xisentian/draft-mls-combiner/draft-hale-mls-combiner.md

         session in the new epoch following a Commit'().
 The PreSharedKeyID  is implicitly included in the commit in the classical session via the PreSharedKey Proposal.
-        [TODO: It is not clear from the figure/caption in 1a and 1b from what PQ epoch the PSK is derived from as it looks like the commits are simultaneous]

                                                                             Group
       A                                      B                             Channel